 Our School Site Plan and all categorical budget approvals are made by our SSC, which always includes parent members.
-In addition, we have an English Language Advisory Committee to help parents of students learning English feel welcome at our school and keep them informed of vital information of our school direction and activities.
+In addition, we have an English Language Advisory Committee to help parents of students learning English feel welcome at our school and keep them informed of vital information of our school direction and activities, as well as give input for the School Site Plan.
 The ELAC meets four times a year and dates can be attained by calling the school.
 Our Parent Club meets the first Wednesday of the month at 7 pm at Round Table Pizza.
 They support the school and students by raising funds for student activities by coordinating Western Night, Santa's' Workshop, Spring Fiesta, book fairs, picture days, staff appreciation events, in-class support, and school assemblies.
 Fairview holds an annual Title 1 meeting at the beginning of the school year as a part of Back To School Night, to inform parents of services provided to children participating in the Title 1 programs, which include reading, language, and math intervention groups.
-Parents are also kept up to date of events and activities, and encouraged to participate, through our weekly bulletin, marquee, website, social media, and an auto-dialer.
-Coffee with the Principal is held four times throughout the year as an opportunity for parents to connect with the principal on an informal level and network with other parents.
+Parents are also kept up to date of events and activities, and encouraged to participate, through our weekly bulletin, marquee, website, social media, and an auto-dialer through Aeries communication from both the office and individual classroom teachers .